VAT

 What next?

-The European Council made up of the representatives of the MSs and the European Parliament, must approve the proposed amendments before they become effective.
+The European Council made up of the representatives of the MSs after consulting the European Parliament, must approve the proposed amendments before they become effective.

 Please contact us if you have any questions or if you need more information about the ViDA proposal and its implications for your business.